Crementif/UntitledSandGame/README.md

  - Press B to use your item
  - Press Select to toggle the debug overlay

-<sub><sup>Secret cheat: In sandbox mode, having the debug overlay open allows you to keep your item after using it.
-Infinite items!</sup></sub>
+<sub>Secret cheat: In sandbox mode, having the debug overlay open allows you to keep your item after using it, meaning you have infinite items!</sub>

 ## How To Compile